About The Club

 • To record the Natural History of Charnwood Forest and surrounding areas (our records are put onto a database and support conservation projects in the area)

-• To exchange information between members and other groups through our quarterly bulletin ‘Heritage’.
+• To exchange information and records between our members and other like-minded groups.

 • To publish detailed Surveys and Studies of chosen areas in Charnwood Forest.

-We have access to a network of county wildlife recorders who are experts in their field and collate the records for specific groups, such as birds, mammals, insects and flowers.
-The reports are published in our quarterly journals, Heritage and are held on file at the LRERC at County Hall.
+NatureSpot has access to a network of county wildlife recorders who are experts in their field and collate the records for most specific groups, such as birds, mammals, insects and flowers.
+It also has access to national experts in other groups.